VA Capitol Health Care Network

 About the VA Capitol Health Care Network

-The VA Capitol Health Care Network (VISN 5) was established in October 1995, and serves Veterans from economically and demographically diverse areas within Maryland, the District of Columbia, and portions of Virginia, West Virginia, and Pennsylvania.
-On Oct 1, 2015 three new medical centers in West Virginia joined the VISN 5 team: Beckley VA Medical Center, Clarksburg VA Medical Center, and Huntington VA Medical Center.
-Along with the new medical centers, nine medical clinics in West Virginia, Kentucky and Ohio integrated with the network.
+The VA Capitol Health Care Network (VISN 5) was established in October 1995 and serves Veterans from economically and demographically diverse areas within Maryland, the District of Columbia, and West Virginia, plus portions of Virginia, Pennsylvania, Ohio, and Kentucky.

-All staff members within VISN 5 are committed to providing quality clinical care to Veterans, both on an inpatient and outpatient basis, with emphasis placed on outpatient primary care.
-Through the dedicated efforts of our staff, the network had six of its clinical programs recognized by the Veterans Health Administration as "VA Clinical Programs of Excellence."
+All VISN 5 staff are committed to providing safe, high-quality clinical care to Veterans, on an inpatient and outpatient basis.
+Through the dedicated efforts of our staff, the VISN had six of its clinical programs recognized by the Veterans Health Administration as "VA Clinical Programs of Excellence."
 These are:

-Each of these programs serves as national models for Veterans' health care.
+Each of these programs serves as a national model for Veterans' health care.